Skip to main content

 • SMO 1: Quality Assurance

-The Law 280 of 2021 empowered the Technical Board of Accounting (JTC), an agency under the Ministry of Commerce and Industries, to establish and implement quality assurance (QA) reviews for all audits of financial statements.
-As the Law was approved in December 2021, the JTC has until June 2022 to incorporate all new regulatory powers, including the QA review system.
+The Law 280 of 2021 empowers the Technical Board of Accounting (JTC), an agency under the Ministry of Commerce and Industries, to establish and implement quality assurance (QA) reviews for all audits of financial statements.
+However, as reported by the CCPAP, the QA review system has not been implemented by JTC even though legally the JTC was to address this by June 2022.

 The CCPAP states that incorporating more members and firms to participate in the voluntary QA review system is the main challenge to progress further with the implementation of the QA review system.
 In addition, the CCPAP reports that it has been working with the regulators of the profession to obtain an official endorsement and require mandatory participation in the program.

 CCPAP has undertaken several commendable actions to drive the adoption and implementation of a QA system for all auditors that aligns with the SMO 1 requirements in the jurisdiction.
-As the Law 280 of 2021 was recently approved, the CCPAP is encouraged to provide a status update on the approved changes and impacts on QA system and SMO 1 fulfillment.
+The CCPAP should continue using its best efforts to collaborate with the JTC and relevant stakeholders to successfully adopt and implement the SMO 1 best practices.

 • SMO 2: International Education Standards

 In Panama, the Ministry of Education, universities, and the Technical Board of Accounting (JTC) are responsible for setting and implementing initial professional development (IPD) requirements for professional accountants.
-Individuals wishing to qualify as a Panamanian Certified Public Accountant and thereby be authorized to practice as a public accountant or auditor must be registered with the JTC after completing a bachelor’s degree in accounting and not having a criminal record.
+Individuals wishing to qualify as a Panamanian Certified Public Accountant and thereby be authorized to practice as a public accountant or auditor must be registered with the JTC after completing a bachelor’s degree in accounting and showing proof of no criminal record.

-As an entity established by general consensus with voluntary membership, the CCPAP lacks the authority to adopt IES requirements for its members.
+As an entity established by general consensus with voluntary membership, the CCPAP has successfully established CPD requirements for its members but otherwise lacks the authority to adopt IES requirements.
 Therefore, its activities primarily include actions to promote adopting and implementing IES requirements to the accountancy regulator and education providers.
 For example, the CCPAP has consistently advocated for establishing practical experience requirements and an assessment; however, there is significant resistance to implementing these requirements.
 To further consider how IES requirements might be incorporated into accountancy education, the CCPAP has benchmarked Panama against other professional accountancy organizations in the region and has participated in governmental consultations.
 After its regional benchmark analysis, the CCPAP has decided to follow the Puerto Rican IPD and continuing professional development (CPD) model and has contacted the regulators to promote this model and address gaps in educational requirements.

-The CCPAP has also developed a program to promote the IES to the universities and outlined plans to review and assess the various accountancy curricula against the IES requirements to identify missing requirements and better align with the IES.
+The CCPAP has also promoted the IES to the universities and outlined plans to review and assess the various accountancy curricula against the IES requirements to identify gaps and better align with the IES.

-The institute’s advocacy efforts continue to promote a legislative reform for the accountancy profession to address major regulatory gaps and adopt international best practices.
-The CCPAP has established mandatory CPD requirements for its members, although as noted, its membership is voluntary.
+The institute also continues its overall advocacy efforts to promote a legislative reform for the accountancy profession to address major regulatory gaps and adopt international best practices.

 Current Status: Execute